How can you get enough protein on a raw vegan diet?

 I personally do not recommend eating 79 grams of protein per day.
 I'd like to see a study where people eating 35 grams of protein per day did the same exercises as people eating 60 or more grams.
 From everything I've experienced, seen and read, I believe they would have the same results.

 Fruits, vegetables, nuts, seeds and sprouts do not require cooking.
 In fact, cooking food reduces food in more ways than just volume – it reduces the usable amino acid content of the food.

 And what's worse, cooking requires electricity, gas or wood.
 We're using energy and resources to ruin our food!

 When proteins are subjected to high heat during cooking, enzyme resistant linkages are formed between the amino acid chains.
 The body cannot separate these amino acids.
 What the body cannot use, it must eliminate.

 Can a cooked protein be considered a toxin?

 Anything that can not be used by the body is a toxin that the body must find a way to get rid of.
-With this definition of toxin, cooked foods contain a lot more toxins than the acrylamide formed when frying, baking or toasting.
+With this definition of toxin, cooked foods contain a lot more toxins than is thought.
+More than "just" the acrylamide formed when frying, baking or toasting.